Rodney Hudson: College career

-Hudson attended Florida State University, and played for coach Bobby Bowden and coach Jimbo Fisher's Florida State Seminoles football team from 2007 to 2010.
+Hudson attended Florida State University, and played for coach Bobby Bowden and coach Jimbo Fisher's Seminoles teams from 2007 to 2010.
 As a true freshman in 2007, he started 10 of 13 games at left guard and left tackle.
 He was named the ACC Offensive Lineman of the Week for his performance in the Seminoles' victory over the second ranked Boston College.
-At the end of the season, he earned numerous honors such as a Freshman All-America first-team selection by College Football News and the Football Writers Association of America, and All-ACC third-team honors by Phil Steele.
+At the end of the season, he earned numerous honors such as a Freshman All-American first-team selection by College Football News and the Football Writers Association of America, and All-ACC third-team honors by Phil Steele.
 As a sophomore in 2008 Hudson earned ACC Offensive Lineman of the Week three times.
 At the end of the season, he earned a first-team All-ACC selection by Rivals.com and Phil Steele.

 In 2009, Hudson was listed at No. 2 on Rivals.com's preseason interior lineman power ranking in 2009.
 Hudson was the winner of the ACC Jacobs Blocking Award as the league's most dominant offensive lineman.
 He earned FWAA first-team All-American honors and was an Associated Press second-team All-American.

 In the 2010 preseason, Hudson was a watch list candidate for the Lombardi Award and Outland Trophy.
 In November 2010, he was named one of three finalists for the Outland Trophy, along with Gabe Carimi and Nate Solder; Carimi won the award.
 Hudson was a first-team All-ACC selection for the third consecutive season, and was recognized as a unanimous first-team All-American.

 After four years of starting, Hudson left FSU as the most decorated offensive lineman in Seminole history.
 Hudson was listed as the 24th best player in FSU history by the Orlando Sentinel before his senior season had even been played.

 Professional career

+Pre-draft

-Hudson was graded as the sixth best available offensive guard in the 2011 NFL Draft and projected to be a second to third round pick by Sports Illustrated.
+Hudson was graded as the sixth best available offensive guard in the 2011 NFL draft and projected to be a second to third round pick by Sports Illustrated.
 He was projected to be moved to center, due to his "limited size".
 He was ranked as the best Center and the 52nd overall prospect by NFLDraftScout.com.